RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Stage/Get16x16TileInfo/README.md

 # Get16x16TileInfo

 ## Description
 Gets the info of `InfoTile` from a tile at `TileX`, `TileY`.
-And stores it in `ChunkStore`
+And stores it in `ChunkStore`.

 ## Parameters
 - `ChunkStore`
-The variable that will store the tile's specified `InfoType` data
+The variable that will store the tile's specified `InfoType` data.
 - `TileX`
-Position of the 16x16 tile in the map on the horizontal axis
+Position of the 16x16 tile in the map on the horizontal axis.
 - `TileY`
-Position of the 16x16 tile in the map on the vertical axis
+Position of the 16x16 tile in the map on the vertical axis.
 - `InfoType`
 The ID for the type of info read from the tile, valid values are:
     0 - TILEINFO_INDEX
     1 - TILEINFO_DIRECTION
     2 - TILEINFO_VISUALPLANE